 In this way, in contrast to common teaching and practice, Christianity is very much so a spiritual based belief system which fully supports the idealism of spiritual substance over tangible substance.
-The purpose of this chapter is to fully demonstrate this understanding through an exhaustive list of scriptural verses which similarly support this belief.
-Though we could make many more references to the prophets in the Old Testament, we will only use New Testament verses starting from the book of Matthew.

 Do not lay up for yourselves treasures on earth, where moth and rust destroy and where thieves break in and steal, but lay up for yourselves treasures in heaven, where neither moth nor rust destroys and where thieves do not break in and steal.
 For where your treasure is, there your heart will be also.